- First-year students

 When financial aid is awarded, will the University apply those funds to pay off my USH housing bill?

 Financial aid goes directly to the University’s Financial Aid Office and is not disbursed to USH.
 After the University takes out the appropriate amount of tuition, meal plan, and other fees, the student is responsible to authorize a fund transfer of their refund to USH.
+Please note that payment plans with the University, or additional charges added to your WCU account, may affect the amount of aid initially authorized to USH.

 For the fall semester this authorization must take place no later than August 15th, or your move in date, whichever comes first.
 For the spring semester this authorization must take place no later than January 15th or your move in date, whichever comes first.